Shipping Blowout Preventers (BOPs) Across the US and Overseas

 Before shipping blowout preventers, meticulous preparation is essential to ensure their safety during transit.
 This includes proper cleaning, inspection, and maintenance of the equipment.

-Any necessary disassembly or securing of movable parts should be carried out by trained technicians, followed by appropriate packaging to protect against potential damage during transportation.
+Any necessary disassembly or securing of movable parts should be carried out by trained technicians, followed by appropriate export packing to protect against potential damage during transportation.

 Heavy-duty crates, protective covers, and shock-absorbing materials are commonly used to safeguard blowout preventers from vibrations, impact, and harsh environmental conditions.